How Nutritious Are Eggs, Really?

 3. Eggs Can Help You Lose Weight

 Due to their high protein content, eggs can help feel more full and help stave off any cravings commonly experienced during weight loss.

 A study of overweight adults found that those who ate an egg breakfast achieved 65 percent greater weight loss, compared to those on a bagel breakfast that was similar in calories.
 The egg eaters also achieved 34 percent greater reduction in waist circumference.

 Impressive, but keep in mind that this study was only two months long.
 To lose weight — and keep it off — requires a healthy, balanced diet combined with consistent exercise.

 Caveat: Eggs can help, but they’re not a weight-loss miracle.

-The Consumer Price Index found that an average dozen of egg is $1.22 in 2017.
+The Consumer Price Index found that an average dozen eggs is $1.54 as of December, 2019.
 This price varies widely depending on where you live, but this is a steal for such a nutritious food.
 Eggs prove that you don’t need to break the bank to add a high-quality protein to your diet.